jundalisay/sp/content/en/research/indian/vedas/rig/book-01/hymn-001.md

 ## Hymn 1

-<sup>1</sup> I Laud Agni, the chosen Priest, God, minister of sacrifice.
-The hotar, lavishest of wealth.
+<sup>1</sup> I praise Agni, the chosen Priest, God, minister of sacrifice.
+The inovker and bestower of wealth.

-<sup>2</sup> Worthy is Agni to be praised by living as by ancient seers.
-He shall bring. hitherward the Gods.
+<sup>2</sup> Agni is honored by ancient and modern sages.
+He brings the gods here to the ritual.

-<sup>3</sup> Through Agni man obtaineth wealth, yea, plenty waxing day by day, most rich in heroes, glorious.
+<sup>3</sup> Through Agni man obtains wealth and prosperity day by day, most rich in heroic offspring.

 <sup>4</sup> Agni, the perfect sacrifice which you encompasses about Verily goes to the Gods.